timucini/causality_project/README.md

 # Causality Project
-This repository represents a student project between the HTW Berlin and Signavio.
-The goal is to provide a toolbox of approaches for causality testing of process changes and their potential impacts.
+This repository represents a student project between HTW Berlin and Signavio.
+The goal is to provide a toolkit of approaches for causality testing of process changes and their potential impacts.

 ## Environment